jimbateson7/https-claudiadecarlo.com-/src/en/services/foundation-programme-reset-reconnect.md

 ---
 layout: page.html
 order: 3
-title: 21 Days to Reconnect
+title: 21 days to reconnect
 cardImage: /static/uploads/img_0118-copy.jpeg
 summary: >-
   A powerful 21-day start to help you regain your energy, reconnect with